razibayati/Req_HTTP/README.md

 # Req_HTTP_finnai
-Level 1: I provided Python code 'FinnAI.py'.
+Level 1: I provided Python code 'FinnAI.py.'
-It fires HTTP requests for 'timeout' seconds to a web page, and return the 'status_code'.
+It fires HTTP requests for 'timeout' seconds to a web page, and return the 'status_code.'
-It saves all status codes in a 'list' and saves the success amount of time in 'total_success' variable using elapsed method.
+It saves all status codes in a 'list' and keeps the success amount of time in the 'total_success' variable using the elapsed method.
-Based on first digit of the status code calculates the count and percentage of different responses based on five classes defined by the standard:
+Based on the first digit of the status code calculates the count and percentage of different responses based on five classes defined by the standard:

 1xx informational response – the request was received, continuing process 2xx successful – the request was successfully received, understood, and accepted